-Free high-performance secure and easy-to-use online viewer for 360° spherical panoramas.
-It works directly from the page and leverages the power of WebGL engine built into all modern browsers.
+High-performance secure and easy-to-use free online viewer for 360° spherical panoramas.
+It works directly from this page and leverages the power of WebGL engine built into your browser.
 No additional plug-ins required.
-Simply drag and drop the panoramic image with an equirectangular projection directly into the viewer rectangle on a page, and it will instantly prepare and show you a ready-made panorama, which you can rotate, zoom in and out, go in full screen.
+Simply drag and drop panoramic image with an equirectangular projection directly into the viewer rectangle on a page, and it will instantly prepare and show you a ready-made panorama, which you can rotate, zoom in and out, go in full screen.
 The panorama viewer software runs only in your browser and works offline (server independent), the images you use remain completely confidential.

 Using the panorama viewer is surprisingly easy.
 All you need to do is provide an image.
 All available options for this are listed below.